ksanjeevan/dourflow/README.md

 Training will create directory **logs/** which will store metrics and checkpoints for all the different training runs.

-Model passed is used for [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning).
+Model passed is used for [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) by randomizing the last layer of the network (with the appropiate size of the target classes).

 Example:
 `python3 dourflow.py train -m models/logo/coco_model.h5 -c confs/config_custom.json`